Basic Factors to Consider

 Some of the things you need to consider before purchasing a home are:

 • Type of property you are looking to purchase

 • Additional facilities

 The most important question to consider is: what is your budget for purchasing a home?
 This will help you in determining the type of residential property you are eligible for.

 However, if you do not have a specific budget constraint, then you might want to decide what type of residential property is suitable for you and your family.
-This can be determined by other factors such as commuting plans and additional facilities, which may include neighbourhood schools, if you have children, and the proximity of certain amenities such as shopping malls and sports complexes.
+This can be determined by other factors such as commuting plans and additional facilities, which may include neighborhood schools if you have children, and the proximity of certain amenities such as shopping malls and sports complexes.

 Financing Your Home

 It is advisable to finance the purchasing of a home using a bank loan, especially if you have limited excess funds.
 For this, it is recommended that you decide first on the type of residential property you are looking for, and ensure that it is within your budget.
 If you have engaged a real estate agent or a solicitor to act on your behalf, check with them on all fees payable so as to prepare a more accurate estimate of your overall budget.